smnookin/smnookin.github.io/_posts/2013-10-28-on-us-japan-relations.md

   - student
 ---

 My name is 美亜 (Mia).
 In Japanese, 美 means America and 亜 means Asia.
 My parents chose these characters because my mother is Japanese and my father is American.
-But my interest in these two countries goes beyond my name.
-I’m also very interested in US-Japan relations.
+But my interest in these two countries goes beyond my name and heritage.
+I  believe that my generation can shape this relationship for decades to come.

 Earlier this month I attended the US-Japan Council Conference hosted by the US-Japan council (USJC) in Washington D.C.
 USJC is a non-profit organization that strives to strengthen US-Japan relations.
 The theme for this year’s conference was Risk, Reward, and Innovation: Opportunities for the United States and Japan”.